kyrylo/system_browser_client/README.md

 **NOTE:** this is beta software.
 It contains bugs and sometimes is unresponsive.

-System Browser Client is a desktop application that displays information about Ruby classes and modules (behaviours), showing both methods and their source code.
+System Browser Client is a desktop app for browsing Ruby code.
+Just click to get details about a module or class and explore its namespace or see the source of a method.

 ![System Browser Client](/screenshots/readme.png)